open-neuromorphic/open-neuromorphic.github.io/content/workshops/open-source-neuromorphic-infrastructure/index.md

 This panel brings together leading maintainers from the neuromorphic software ecosystem to discuss the future of open-source tools.
 We are thrilled to welcome:

-- **Host: [Giulia D'Angelo](/contributors/giulia-dangelo/)** is a Marie Skłodowska-Curie Postdoc at the Czhech Technical University in Prague, working on brain-inspired algorithms optimized for neuromorphic hardware
+- **Host: [Giulia D'Angelo](/contributors/giulia-dangelo/)** is a Marie Skłodowska-Curie Postdoc at the Czhech Technical University in Prague, working on brain-inspired algorithms optimized for neuromorphic hardware.
 - **Hananel Hazan** ([BindsNET](/neuromorphic-computing/software/snn-frameworks/bindsnet/)), *Research Scientist at Tufts University*.
 - **James Knight** ([GeNN](/neuromorphic-computing/software/snn-frameworks/genn/)), *Senior Research Software Engineer at the University of Sussex*.
 - **Alexandre Marcireau** (Faery), *Researcher in neuromorphic event-based vision*.